stkent/amplify/README.md

 - **It has been more than a week since your app last crashed.** There are much better ways to collect detailed crash information than via user feedback.
 We're big fans of [Fabric/Crashlytics](https://fabric.io/kits/android/crashlytics).
 To save users from spending time reporting crashes that we are already aware of and fixing, we avoid asking for feedback right after a crash has occurred.

 - **The user has never previously provided positive feedback.** We strive to constantly improve our apps' functionality and stability.
 If we do our job right, there's little to be gained by prompting satisfied users for feedback repeatedly.
-If we decide to significantly overhaul our app (either internally or externally), we will reset the prompt timing calculator to capture feedback from our entire userbase again. // TODO: link to a section that explains how to do this.
+If we decide to significantly overhaul our app (either internally or externally), we will reset the prompt timing calculator to capture feedback from our entire user base again. // TODO: link to a section that explains how to do this.

 - **The user has not provided critical feedback for this version of the application already.** Since it's unlikely that we'll be able to address any critical feedback received without releasing an update, we won't re-prompt a user who already provided insights into the current version of the app.